Technical expertise. Personal connections

 Prepay some bills:-Some expenses can be claimed when they are paid rather than used.
 If you’re planning that overseas conference to Oz, if you pay it now, you will get tax relief now rather than next year.
 Consider also insurance, rates etc.

-Consumables:- This may be stockpiling stationery, consumables, fertiliser, feed, and fencing material, tractor and truck tyres.
+Consumables:- This may be stockpiling stationery, consumables, fertiliser, feed, and fencing material.

 All of these methods have a cash cost to the business and there are dollar value restrictions and time limits which apply.
 So although they reduce the tax, they also reduce the cash the business has available.